willy2k69/quick-box/README.md

 ---

 ## Update Inlcuded Media Packages (BTSync)
 > This script is valid for current Quick Box installs only.
-Running this update for BTSync on a non-Quick Box script may result in borking your current seedboxes BTSync. __Also, please be advised:__ Users on current Quick Box version 1.6 will have need to use this script as the command '__upgradeBTSync__' is included.
+Running this update for BTSync on a non-Quick Box script may result in borking your current seedboxes BTSync. __Also, please be advised:__ Users on current Quick Box version 1.6 will have no need to use this script as the command '__upgradeBTSync__' is included.

 ---